Graze The

 Seaweed Discovery Workshops

-We will graze on fresh seaweeds as we stroll along the Wild Atlantic Way – including Nori, the famous Sushi roll wrapping.
+We will graze on fresh seaweeds as we stroll along the Wild Atlantic Way - including Nori, the famous Sushi roll wrapping.
 Discover how to sustainably harvest these sea plants and learn how they earned their name as a super-food.
-We learn about the rich history of seaweed use from gunpowder to medicine, from firefighting to brewing .
-Next we visit an ancient ‘Shell Midden’ – A recorded archaeological site that may date back as early as 8,000 BC, which is evidence of Ireland’s earliest settlers who thrived on seaweeds, fish & shellfish.
+We learn about the rich history of seaweed use from gunpowder to medicine, from firefighting to brewing.
+Guests will also get to find and sample some seashore vegetables like Sea Radish & Rock Samphire!
+Next we visit an ancient ‘Shell Midden’ - A recorded archaeological site that may date back as early as 8,000 BC, which is evidence of Ireland’s earliest settlers who thrived on seaweeds, fish & shellfish

-Visitors are given 2 x Atlantic Irish Seaweed postcards and can email us for a synopsis of the tour, a Seaweed Nutritional Chart & a Seaweed Identification Chart.
-We then travel a short distance by car to another site, where we explore a even more diverse range of seaweeds.
+Visitors are given 2 Seaweed postcards and they can email us for a synopsis of the tour which includes a Seaweed Nutritional Chart & a Seaweed Identification Chart. .

 As Seen In